• Vision Award

 Candidate eligibility

-Leading laboratories, organisations, or projects resulting from collaborative efforts, dedicated to vision research, the preservation and restitution of vision, or to the facilitation of access to such measures by underserved populations, fighting blindness in the field, and the development of new technologies to assist the visually impaired are encouraged to apply.
+Award candidates may be leading laboratories, organisations, or projects resulting from collaborative efforts, dedicated to vision research (1); the preservation and restitution of vision or to the facilitation of access to such measures by underserved populations (2); fighting blindness in the field (3); and the development of new technologies to assist the visually impaired (4).
 Candidates can be from more than one discipline or institution.

 Participation process